bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 The dwarf was now curious.
 "But yeh' are from Draconia, ain't yeh'?"

-Adrex had never seen the city itself, as he was still in its egg when the magic that held the floating city aloft had been undone, sending the entire city to the ground, and shattering everything that had ever stood...
+Adrex had never seen the city itself, as he was still in his egg when the magic that held the floating city aloft had been undone, sending the entire city to the ground, and shattering everything that had ever stood...
 At least that was what he had been told.

 "Well... my parents moved from Draconia many years ago, and I was born here."